frostjohnAL/Azure-AD-B2C/README.md

 2. Commit verify-token.php to the hosted repo.
 Remember to replace <PRIVATE_KEY> on line 3.
 3. Update the blob index.html file on line 86 to point to the endpoint created in the php app for verify-token.php.

+## Arkose Labs - Sign up
+Reach out to our team to sign up for a merchant account via this [link](https://www.arkoselabs.com/contact-sales/) or at (800) 604-3319